rajesh-nitc/terraform-gcp-foundation/README.md

 # terraform-gcp-foundation

+This repo shows how to build a secure cloud foundation / landing zone on Gcp.

-This is made up of following parts:
+It is made up of following parts:
 - core (0* and 99-vpc-sc)
 - gke (1*)
 - data (2*)